These south-east Scotland coastal walks are ideal if taking a break from driving the main A1 between Berwick-upon-Tweed and Edinburgh.

-So, though most of the Scottish Borders is ‘Scotland-lite’, coastal Berwickshire does introduce themes you will find all the way up Scotland’s east coast: ie, rugged scenery, seabird colonies, picturesque coastal communities and so on.
+So, if most of the Scottish Borders is ‘Scotland-lite’, then coastal Berwickshire introduces themes you will find all the way up Scotland’s east coast: ie, rugged scenery, seabird colonies, picturesque coastal communities and so on.

 This view looks south-east, into the thin sun of an April morning, if you want a poetic moment.
 It wasn’t as warm as it looks either!

 (Above) If you have a moment to peer further at the picture above, you can spot the golf course in the middle distance, the caravan park above the town, with Coldingham Bay out of sight below the white houses high and left of centre.

 Walk back to Eyemouth – quite wild about mid-way – or walk on round – an easy 20 minutes or so – to St Abbs.
 Plenty of information about this wee place on that link.

 St Abb’s Head all the way round to, say, Pease Bay, is wild country – and I wouldn’t go off-road in those shoes, by the way – so your next best quick break or walk is to come off the Cockburnspath roundabout and park at Cove (30 seconds away).
-Then either, stroll along the clifftop for a view of Cove Harbour or stroll down to Cove Harbour, which is picturesque and privately owned, so promise you’ll be very tidy, OK?
-(Scotland’s world-class access laws, the so-called ‘right to roam’, means you don’t have to feel anxious but do have to be responsible.
-Especially if you are a dog owner.)
-Anyway, see the next picture just below…..

 Barns Ness Lighthouse